 One of the most important areas of your van is the campervan kitchen unit.
 It has many functions, from housing the sink and stove, to the fridge, cutlery drawers, and storage cabinets.
-Truly a camper van kitchen unit is essential.
-Thus and therefore, in this illustrated guide we will learn how to build a kitchen unit from start to finish.
+Truly, a camper van kitchen unit is essential.
+In this illustrated guide we will learn how to build a kitchen unit from start to finish.

-Some furniture is very simple to build, some is more complex.
-But no matter what you build, it is important to consider ergonomics.
-Poorly built furniture and storage will look funky, function poorly, and quickly give you a very sore back trying to get to it!
+Some furniture is very simple to build, and some is more complex.
+But no matter what you build, it's important to consider ergonomics.
+Poorly built furniture and storage will look funky, function poorly, and quickly give you a very sore back trying to get to it.

 Storage Dimensions